g8rasec/free-code-camp/README.md

 # [freeCodeCamp](https://www.freecodecamp.org/) Challenge Journey

-The are my solutions to the challenges of freeCodeCamp
+They are my solutions to the challenges of freeCodeCamp

 ### [Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design/)